 DataReaders are represented by instances of the org.omg.dds.sub.DataReader interface.
 This is a generic interface, parameterized by the type of the data samples to be read by a given reader.
 The DDS PIM distinguishes between a type-specific DataReader (FooDataReader) and one whose type is not statically known (DataReader itself); these are related by an inheritance relationship.
 This PSM makes no such distinction: Java’s generic wildcard syntax (DataReader<?>) makes it possible to express all type-specific DataReader operations on the DataReader interface itself; there is no FooDataReader.

-The DataReader interface provides an extensive set of read and take method overloads.
+The DataReader interface provides a number of read and take method overloads.
 In addition to the distinction between read vs. take semantics (as defined in the DDS PIM), these operations come in two “flavors”: one that loans samples from a Service pool and returns a Sample.Iterator and another that deeply copies into an application-provided java.util.List.

+Issue #17415: Implement java.io.Closeable in Sample.Iterator

 Applications that read or take loans must eventually return those loans; this PSM maps the return_loan operation from the DDS PIM to an operation returnLoan on the Sample.Iterator.
+Moreover, the iterator implements the Java.io.Closeable interface so that try-with-resources construct can be used in Java 7,

 Applications that read or take copies may provide to the Service destination Lists with any number of Samples already in them (including empty Lists).
 Regardless of the number of Samples already in the list when the method is called, when it returns, the List shall contain the number of Samples requested by the application (or fewer, if fewer were available).
 The Service implementation may—for example, in order to avoid object allocations—elect to overwrite the contents of any Samples that are passed into it by invocations of these methods.

 The read and take operations defined by the DDS PIM do not take advantage of overloading, because they were designed with the IDL PSM in mind, and IDL does not support overloading.
 Java does; therefore, this PSM both simplifies the operations’ signatures as well as captures commonalities among them as follows:

+Issue #17065: Class for Query Expression

-Several operation variants accept large numbers of infrequently used parameters (for example, sets of sample, instance, and view states).
-These operations have been split into two overloaded methods: one that accepts the minimum number of arguments and a second that accepts the full list.
+Instead of overloading several operation variants that accept large numbers of infrequently used parameters, a DataReader.Selector is provided to encapsulate various selection criteria (for example, sets of sample, instance, and view states).
+DataReader.select method returns a Selector object, which encapsulates the default selection criteria.
+For portability, the default state of the Selector object is defined as instanceHandle=null, nextInstance=false, dataState=any, queryExpression=null, and maxSamples=unlimited.
+Selector provides fluent interface to modify the default selection parameters.
+For convenience, Selector provides read and take methods.

-Issue 16321: Too many read/take overloads

-Qualifications to the data to be read or taken, including the number of samples, a ReadCondition, a particular instance, and so on, have been encapsulated in a nested type DataReader.Query.
-This refactoring allows a large number of distinct methods from the PIM, each qualified by a different name suffix, to be collapsed to a very small number of overloads.

 Extensible and Dynamic Topic Types Module

 This section of this specification addresses those additions to DDS introduced by the Extensible and Dynamic Topic Types for DDS specification [DDS-XTypes].
 The additions fall into the following categories: